 Make Cannabis Tea With Your Cannabis Leaves

 Marijuana is not only a product that can be smoked.
-Notably, the cannabis leaf has a vast variety of uses, where one of them include making cannabis tea.
+Notably, the cannabis leaf has a huge variety of uses, where one of them include making cannabis tea.
 Cannabis tea can be brewed the usual way through which normal tea is brewed.
 However, this kind of tea has the great benefits derived from the THC (Tetrahydrocannabinol) that makes up the chemical composition of marijuana.

-Marijuana tea might contain low amounts of THC, but it is enough to exert its influence on the user.
+Marijuana tea might contain *very low amounts of THC, but it is enough to exert its influence on the user.
 Interestingly, the THC amount is enough to relieve pain by binding on the pain receptors located in the brain.
 However, the use of the substance as tea is not possible in many countries due to the illegal status of marijuana.

 Apart from relieving pain, cannabis tea is good for helping people in depression.
 In particular, the THC has a psychotropic property where it stimulates neurotransmitters that boost the mood of an individual.
 Also, the THC in cannabis tea can regulate blood pressure, to induce sleep and even to control weight gain.